ParoQuant: Pairwise Rotation Quantization for Efficient Reasoning LLM Inference: Abstract

 \section{Abstract}

-Weight-only post-training quantization (PTQ) compresses the weights of Large Language Models (LLMs) into low-precision representations to reduce memory footprint and accelerate inference.
+Post-training quantization (PTQ) compresses the weights and activations of large language models (LLMs) into low-precision representations to reduce memory footprint and accelerate inference.
 However, the presence of outliers in weights and activations often leads to large quantization errors and severe accuracy degradation, especially in recent reasoning LLMs where errors accumulate across long chains of thought.
 Existing PTQ methods either fail to sufficiently suppress outliers or introduce significant overhead during inference.
-In this paper, we propose \textbf{Pairwise Rotation Quantization} (\method), a weight-only PTQ method that combines hardware-efficient and optimizable \textit{independent Givens rotations} with channel-wise scaling to even out the magnitude across channels and narrow the dynamic range within each quantization group.
-We further co-design the inference kernel to fully exploit GPU parallelism and keep the rotations and scaling lightweight at runtime. \method achieves an average \textbf{2.4\%} accuracy improvement over AWQ on reasoning tasks with less than 10\% overhead.
+In this paper, we propose \textbf{Pairwise Rotation Quantization} (\method), a PTQ method that combines hardware-efficient and optimizable \textit{independent Givens rotations} with channel-wise scaling to even out the magnitudes across channels and narrow the dynamic range within each quantization group, effectively addressing the outlier issue.
+We further co-design the inference kernel to fully exploit GPU parallelism and keep the rotations and scaling lightweight at runtime.
+Under weight-only quantization, \method achieves an average \textbf{2.4\%} accuracy improvement over AWQ on reasoning tasks, with less than 10\% overhead. \method also matches the accuracy of state-of-the-art weight-activation quantization methods.
 This paves the way for more efficient and accurate deployment of reasoning LLMs.